 Two Times Two Method

-A simpler formula, the Two Times Two method, involves measuring a child's height at a specific age.
-Dr. Hoecker shares that all you have to do is take a boy's height at age two or a girl's height at age 18 months and double that number.
+A simpler formula, the Two Times Two method involves measuring a child's height at a specific age.
+If you're asking yourself "How tall will my daughter be?"
+Dr. Hoecker shares that all you have to do is take her height at age 18 months and double it.
+To find out "How tall will my son be?" you'll need to double his height at age two.

 For older kids ages four to seventeen, Dr. Alex Roche created a research-based mathematical equation for predicting adult height.
-The Khamis Calculator accounts for a child's sex, age, current height, and current weight along with the mother's and father's heights.
+The Khamis-Roche Calculator accounts for a child's sex, age, current height, and current weight along with the mother's and father's heights.
+This is considered one of the most accurate calculators available for height prediction in typical white children.

 The most accurate way to gauge a child's future height is through an x-ray.
 The internal image of the child's hand shows trained professionals the "bone age" of a child.
 These images are then compared to those of other children of a similar age and gender, according to KidsHealth.
 The entire procedure takes only a few minutes, and then a radiologist can read the results and send them to your child's regular doctor.
 Parents should be aware that bone age x-rays are typically used to evaluate a child's bone growth and diagnose any possible conditions related to his or her physical development.